 DJ Ross Memorial Window Appeal

-The Committee of the Old Grammarians in partnership with Melbourne Girls Grammar is committed to this project and we hope you join with us in helping raise the funds necessary.
+The Committee of the Old Grammarians in partnership with Melbourne Girls Grammar would like to thank our community for helping to complete this project in honour of past Principal, DJ Ross.

-The Old Grammarians Society in partnership with Melbourne Girls Grammar are dedicated to this project.
-We appreciate your support in helping us create a lasting memory of our former Principal, DJ Ross.
+The Old Grammarians Society in partnership with Melbourne Girls Grammar is pleased to announce the completion of the DJ Ross Window Appeal.
+The appeal target was raised and we are extremely grateful for the support of the community in helping us create a lasting memory of our former Principal, DJ Ross.

-We look forward to many in our community joining with us to celebrate the contribution made to the School and girls by Miss Ross.
+We look forward to joining together with members of our community in honour of Miss Ross, and to celebrate the everlasting contribution she has made to the School and students.

 about DJ ROSS

 Dorothy J. Ross – widely known and respected Headmistress of Melbourne Church of England Girls’ Grammar School (Merton Hall) from 1938–1955 – was an icon in female education.
 DJ as she was affectionately known, or Miss Ross to her students, held a profound conviction that education was the key to a better world.
 She had a vitality, energy and passion for what she believed in.
 It is this vibrancy and belief in women that she passed onto many others during her time at the School.